Isospin symmetry breaking of Cooper-Quartets in nuclei: Macroscopic model, mass gained and temperature calculation example

+Now we define a few variables $\Psi$= $ $, $\bar \Psi$= $ $ and $g^{-1}$= $ $.
 Where $G^{-1}=(iD_{\mu}\gamma^{\mu}-m)$ with $\bar G^{-1}$ being it is complex conjugate $g^{-1}$ is also named the the Gorkov Green's function \cite{5} describing the electrons and holes in condensed matter and their interaction but in our case it is the interaction between nucleons and holes, it is usually written in a non-relativistic way but for our purposes it does not matter.
 Thus we get something like this for our path integral

 which after integrating $\Psi$ becomes :